sagemath/trac_to_gh/Issue 1618.md

 # Issue 1618: Make SCons use the GNU compiler even when Intel's compilers are present

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1618

 Original creator: mabshoff